This is a collaborative post

 When you donate, you are usually helping people and animals in the local area, and that means an overall improvement in the lives of others, the economy, and the community.
 All of these are really good things and take minimal effort on your part.

 Yes, some things will require the right services to clean up properly.
+If you don’t know where to start, check out Lovejunk, an online marketplace for getting rid of bulky waste.
+It finds your cheapest available licensed waste collector or reuse charity and is free to use.
 When it comes to some types of flooring, rubber tires, and other rubber items, concrete bricks, and other garden waste, the right bin hire can make the process smoother.
 And you know for sure that the discarded material will be disposed of correctly.

 There is a lot of positive to be found in stripping yourself of excess you don’t need or love.
 But it should be done in a way the compliments the local community and the environment.